 Happy Birthday, Anne Frank!
 Anne Frank was born on June 12, 1929, in Frankfurt am Main in Germany.
 Her parents, Otto and Edith, concerned about growing antisemitism, moved the family to Amsterdam.
 After the threat of what would become WWII (1939-1945) increased, the family attempted to leave Amsterdam to go to England or the U.S., but failed.
 Adolf Hitler invaded Poland on September 1, 1939.
 The Netherlands were invaded on May 10, 1940, and anti-Jewish regulations were put into effect.

 On July 5, 1942, Anne's older sister Margot was to report to a German work camp and the Frank family went into hiding the next day, assisted by Otto's business partner Herman van Pels and their associates, Johannes Kleiman and Victor Kugler.
 For two years, the Franks, van Pels family, and dentist Fritz Pfeffer remained in hiding until August 4, 1944.
 Despite numerous investigations, no one is quite sure how their secret hiding place, an annex, was discovered.
-After their discovery, Margot and Anne were both sent to the Bergen-Belson concentration camp.
+After their discovery, Margot and Anne were both sent to the Bergen-Belson concentration campopens a new window.
 Both Margot and Anne die in the camp in 1945.
 Otto is the only survivor.
 Miep Gies, a woman who helped hide the Franks, hides Anne's diary and papers that were left behind in the secret annex, and gave the diaries and papers to Otto after the war ends.